 MANY THANKS & FUTURE FINANCIAL NEEDS

-The data base is not yet formally a non profit entity or otherwise legally constituted as a corporate entity.
-The applications and filings to accomplish this are underway.
 We will shortly add a description of several small projects where funding would help with important expansions.
 The database needs and welcomes this financial support.